MyNetworkTV: Current format

+Though MyNetworkTV would earn some recognition from some as a sixth English-language broadcast television network at launch behind The CW, this tenuous status would eventually be lost as digital multicast networks such as MeTV gained wider distribution and more critical acclaim for its classic television schedule.
+Ion Television, which had struggled in the mid-2000s due to management struggles and programming issues after itself trying to become the sixth network as PAX TV, would also stabilize and eventually come to ratings parity with MyNetworkTV before passing it by the mid-2010s.

 Programming

 MyNetworkTV began operations on Tuesday, September 5, 2006, with the premieres of its two initial series.
 Some affiliates unofficially began branding their stations well beforehand in July into August to allow viewers to grow accustomed to their new brandings, though most fulfilled their existing WB and UPN network commitments and did not start branding in earnest until September 1 (the Friday before), when the majority of those affiliate agreements expired.
 The network provided a block of preview programming that aired the day before on September 4, though it did not launch officially that day due to the low audience figures traditionally associated with the Labor Day holiday.

 Initially, programming aired Monday through Saturdays from 8:00 to 10:00 p.m.
 (Eastern and Pacific Time).
 As of April 2013, MyNetworkTV broadcasts ten hours of primetime programming each week, airing on Monday through Friday evenings from 8:00 to 10:00 p.m.
 Eastern and Pacific.
 MyNetworkTV does not air programming on weekends, the only broadcast service not to in the United States.

 Heavy local sports preemptions were previously a problem for MyNetworkTV at its launch, as they were for all of the U.S. broadcast networks that have debuted since the January 1995 launches of The WB and UPN.
-However, these have become less of an issue with the end of the network's telenovela strategy, where an airing of the pre-empted telenovela episode rescheduled as soon as possible on the same day as required by default rather than the flexibility that affiliates of UPN, The WB or The CW had to push a show off to a weekend slot.
+These would become less of an issue with the end of the network's telenovela, where an airing of the pre-empted telenovela episode rescheduled as soon as possible on the same day as required by default rather than the flexibility that affiliates of UPN, The WB or The CW had to push a show off to a weekend slot.

 With the service's switch to an all-rerun schedule in 2009, this effectively allows stations to pre-empt repeat programming at will to fit in sporting events (mainly those provided by syndication services such as ESPN Regional Television and the ACC Network, as some local events that had aired on its affiliates have moved to regional sports networks in the time since MyNetworkTV launched) without much consequence.
 During the telenovela era, affiliates often scheduled contractual "make goods" of the network's daily schedule between 3:00 and 6:00 a.m. local time.
 Not only are these light viewing hours, but they air after Nielsen processes its preliminary morning network ratings.